zathras-crypto/mastercore/doc/apidocumentation.md

 ```
 *Please note, the private key for the requested sender address must be available in the wallet.*

-###Retrieving details for a Master Protocol Send To Owners transaction
+###Retrieving details for a Send To Owners transaction
 The **getsto_MP** call allows for retrieval of details for a Send To Owners transaction including the recipients and their respective amounts.
+Please note, by default the call will only list recipients in the wallet.
+To list all recipients you may use the filter ```"*"```.

 **Required Parameters**
 - **_transaction ID (string):_** A valid Master Protocol Send To Owners transaction ID

 **Additional Optional Parameters**
-- There are currently no supported optional parameters for this call.
+- **_address (string):_** A valid bitcoin address to filter returned recipients on or * for all recipients

 **Examples**
 ```